Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: Method

+Our challenge was to work out how to leverage state-of-the-art affect recognition techniques to compute an output label $y$ from the input video $\video$.
+Affect recognition models provide affect estimates from images of faces that typically show strong emotions, e.g., the disgust expressed in the women's face on the left in Fig.\ref{fig:ATL-BP-architecture}.
+We decided to use a ResNet-50 network~\cite{he2016deep} and the AffectNet dataset~\cite{MollahosseiniHaMa17}, which contains more than one million facial images collected ``in the wild'' from the Internet, to solve the source domain problem of predicting eight emotions, neutral, happiness, sadness, surprise, fear, disgust, anger, contempt, plus the two classes, uncertain, and non-face.
+We employ this trained affect network to solve the target-domain problem of student outcome prediction.

+The proposed ATL-BP model consists of three main components, see Figure~\ref{fig:ATL-BP-architecture}, the affect network, a facial analysis network, and an LSTM.
+We also study variants of our model by either removing the affect network or replacing it with a face recognition network.

+First, from the last layer of the trained affect network, ATL-BP extracts a fixed-size embedding of size 8,192, computed for each frame $\video_t$, and compresses it into a lower-dimensional vector~$\rho(\video_t)$ by learning the weights for a fully-connected neural network layer~$\fclayeraffect$ (Fig.~\ref{fig:ATL-BP-architecture}, magenta).

-Our system, named ATL-BP (Affect Transfer Learning for Behavior Prediction), extracts facial Action Unit (AU) presence and intensity, gaze direction and head pose for each frame $\video_t$.
-We note these traditional facial analysis features as $\psi(\video_t)$.
+Second, ATL-BP uses a facial analysis model to extract facial Action Unit (AU) presence and intensity, gaze direction, and head pose for each frame~$\video_t$.
+We note these traditional facial analysis features as $\psi(\video_t)$ (Fig.~\ref{fig:ATL-BP-architecture}, green).
+We chose the OpenFace 2.0 model~\cite{BaltrusaitisZaLiMo18} to compute student head position, head pose, gaze, facial AU presence, and facial AU intensity from individual frames in each video segment.

-We present a novel affect representation computed by training a deep network on a facial affect classification dataset and extracting a fixed-size embedding using this network from each frame $\video_t$.
-We compress this representation into a lower-dimension by learning a fully-connected neural network layer $\fclayeraffect$.
-Additionally, we use a facial recognition embedding extracted from the pre-trained VGG-Face network~\cite{BMVC2015_41}.
-We compress this representation using another fully-connected layer $\fclayervgg$.

-These features, before compression are noted as $\rho(\video_t)$ and $\xi(\video_t)$ such that the full feature representation for our method is:
+For our main ATL-BP model we devised a feature representation that is based on concatenating the outputs of our proposed affect representation and the facial analysis components: